shloknatarajan/cs224w-project/docs/ddi_model/final_blog/final_blog.md

 - **Dropout**: 0.5
 - **Training**: 2000 epochs with a learning rate of 0.005 and a batch size of 65536.
 The model with the best validation score was found at epoch 430.

-# Incorporating Drug Features
+# Incorporating Drug Features: Building GDINN
-The structure-only model learns entirely from the interaction graph.
+The Advanced GCN learns entirely from the interaction graph.
 Each drug starts as a randomly initialized embedding that gets refined through message passing.
 But drugs are not abstract entities — they are molecules with specific chemical structures, physical properties, and biological targets.
 In addition, the ogb-ddi dataset uses a protein-target split, so test drugs bind to different proteins than the training drugs.
 This creates a challenge when generalizing: the model has to predict interactions for drugs with fundamentally different mechanisms than the ones it was trained with.
-Thus, we decided to extend our model by providing access to external information about the drugs.
+Thus, we decided to extend our Advanced GCN by providing access to external information about the drugs — creating GDINN.

 ## Drug Features Sources
 We incorporated 4 different types of external features, each capturing a different aspect of drug biology.